Fexilus/MVEX60-Thesis/README.md

-# Symmetries in Biomathematical Models
+# Symmetries of Mathematical Models in Biology

 The source code for my Master's thesis on symmetries in biomathematical ODE models.